-Continued intense competitive pressure on the prices we charge our customers may materially and adversely affect our business and results of operations.
+Continued intense pricing pressure may materially and adversely affect our business and results of operations.

-In order to increase transaction volumes, enter new markets and expand our card base, we seek to enter into business agreements with customers through which we offer incentives, pricing discounts and other support to customers that issue and promote our products.
+In order to increase transaction volumes, enter new markets and expand our MasterCard-branded cards and enabled payment devices, we seek to enter into business agreements with customers through which we offer incentives, pricing discounts and other support that promote our products.
 In order to stay competitive, we may have to increase the amount of these incentives and pricing discounts.
 Over the past several years, we have experienced continued pricing pressure.
 The demand from our customers for better pricing arrangements and greater rebates and incentives moderates our growth.
 We may not be able to continue our expansion strategy to process additional transaction volumes or to provide additional services to our customers at levels sufficient to compensate for such lower fees or increased costs in the future, which could materially and adversely affect our overall business and results of operations.
-In addition, increased pressure on prices enhances the importance of cost containment and productivity initiatives in areas other than those relating to customer incentives.
+In addition, increased pressure on prices increases the importance of cost containment and productivity initiatives in areas other than those relating to customer incentives.
 We may not succeed in these efforts.